siobhan6996/AMAT5315-2025Fall-Homeworks/hw2/README.md

     **Tasks:**
     1. Use `@code_warntype unstable_function(10)` to see type instability
     2. Rewrite the function to be type-stable
-    3. Benchmark both versions and compare performance
+    3. Benchmark both versions with large n and compare performance

 ## Task 3: Basic Array Operations
 Practice fundamental array operations that are commonly used in Julia.